andreabruera/andreabruera.github.io/index.md

 ## Publications

+### 2024

+- Bruera, A., Poesio, M. (2024).
+[EEG Searchlight Decoding Reveals Person- and Place-specific Responses for Semantic Category and Familiarity](https://direct.mit.edu/jocn/article-abstract/doi/10.1162/jocn_a_02125/119444/EEG-Searchlight-Decoding-Reveals-Person-and-Place?redirectedFrom=fulltext).
+Journal of Cognitive Neuroscience 2024; doi: https://doi.org/10.1162/jocn_a_02125

+- Bruera, A., Zamani, F., Poesio, M. (2024).
+[Polysemy through the lens of psycholinguistic variables: a dataset and an evaluation of static and contextualized language models](https://aclanthology.org/2024.starsem-1.3/).
+In Proceedings of the 13th Joint Conference on Lexical and Computational Semantics (*SEM 2024), Association for Computational Linguistics.

 ### 2023

 - Bruera, A., Tao, Y., Anderson, A., Cokal, D., Haber, J., Poesio, M. (2023).
-[Modelling brain representations of words’ concreteness in context using GPT-2 and human ratings], Cognitive Science, DOI: 10.1111/cogs.13388
+[Modelling brain representations of words’ concreteness in context using GPT-2 and human ratings](https://onlinelibrary.wiley.com/doi/10.1111/cogs.13388), Cognitive Science, DOI: 10.1111/cogs.13388

 ### 2022